 Once an account is 60 days past due, the delinquent balance is subject to transfer to a collection agency.
-At that point, repayment arrangements must be made directly with the collection agency, and the account holder bears the costs associated with collection efforts.
-The costs associated with collection efforts are 33.33% of the outstanding balance, which is the standard and customary amount for the collection industry.
+At that point, repayment arrangements must be made directly with the collection agency, and the account holder is responsible for the additional fees associated with collection efforts.
+The fee associated with collection efforts are 33.33% of the outstanding balance, which is the standard and customary amount for the collection industry.

 The University pursues debt in accordance with the guidelines set forth by the Commonwealth of Virginia in the Virginia Debt Collection Act.
 Virginia State law requires that the university make every attempt to collect past due amounts owed to state agencies.
 If, after 60 days, full payment of a debt has not been received, the student account will be placed with a collection agency.
-Students are responsible for any collection costs incurred at a rate of 33.33% of the total due.
+Students are responsible for any collection fees incurred at a rate of 33.33% of the total due.
 You also risk tarnishing your credit rating and will be subject to further enforcement proceedings.
 Collection efforts are costly to the student.
 Avoid them by paying on time!
-Agencies charge the student a 33.33% fee that is the collection industry standard.
+Agencies charge the University a 33.33% fee that must be reimbursed by the student.
 Collection fees cannot be appealed.
-If you find your account has been referred to a collection company, please contact them immediately to make payment arrangements.
+If you find your account has been referred to a collection agency, please contact them immediately to make payment arrangements.

 Additionally, the account can be listed by the Credit Bureau as a bad debt, a delinquent account can be collected in full from income tax refunds, lottery winnings, or other refunds due from the state, and the account may be turned over to the Virginia Attorney General's Office for litigation.
 Timely payment is strongly encouraged so that collection efforts can be avoided.